ning-mz/SpaceInvaders-with-DQN/readme.md

 # SpaceInvaders-with-DQN<br>
-Hi, this is the extra part of COMP219-Ass2-Task2.
-DQN and CNN algorithm.
+Hi, this is a tiny algorithm to run the spaceinvaders game by using DQN and CNN.

 This program run the game from OpenAI gym and in the environment of OpenAI universe.